RinkiyaKeDad/gitops-sample/README.md

 1. Next step is to automate things and for that we will use GitHub Actions.
 Create a DockerHub token and the following repo secrets in GitHub:
 - DOCKERHUB_USERNAME
 - DOCKERHUB_TOKEN

+1. In the repo settings -> Actions -> General -> Workflow permissions -> Give it read and write permissions so that our action can commit changes to the repo.